Managing Director, Red Door Research

 Jim and his team at Macquarie were regularly ranked number one in various surveys of commodities research among equity investors for over a decade.

 Prior to Macquarie, Jim worked at CRU International, where he headed up a team specialising in special steels (including stainless steel) and steelmaking alloys (mainly manganese, silicon, chrome, nickel and molybdenum).
 While at CRU, Jim also undertook major studies on metallurgical coal and iron ore.

 Jim's current major specialisations are the main base metals and steel industries and their raw materials including nickel, chrome, molybdenum, iron ore and coking coal.

-Before joining CRU, Jim worked as a market analyst at New Zealand Steel.
-He also worked as an Associate Director of Metals and Mining Research at Sheraton Lehman Hutton Securities.
+Before joining CRU, Jim worked as a marketing analyst at New Zealand Steel.
+He has also worked as an Associate Director of Metals and Mining Research at Shearson Lehman Hutton Securities.

 Jim has a Masters degree in economics from the University of Auckland, New Zealand.
 He has a strong interest in development economics.

 Director, Market Development

 Richard has worked in the nickel and stainless steel industries since 1987.
 His career began in Queensland Nickel with him later consulting on many of the new nickel projects of the era.
 Richard undertook the principal research into the establishment of the Australian Stainless Steel Development Association (ASSDA) and has worked with the organisation for the past 30 years, mainly as Executive Director.
 During his tenure the market for stainless steel more than doubled in Australia.

 Richard has extensive knowledge of nickel and its applications and has helped establish and grow markets for nickel-containing products in diverse sectors, including concrete reinforcement, plumbing and civil engineering.